VinitKumar01/2025-Daily-Code-Logs/README.md

 1-8-2025 || Added more animations on landing page of truckspark project website.

 2-8-2025 || Finished the v2 of truckspark project website and pushed to production.

+3-8-2025 || Read some more pages of rust in action book.